 Surface Mount Devices (SMD), sometimes called Surface Mount Technology (SMT) components are more compact, sturdier, and cheaper.
 They are the reason that our electronic equipment is smaller, cheaper, and lighter.
 Overall, SMD components are easier to use.
 Parts are usually more orderly placed over the surface of the board, easily accessed.
 With mass production and less material SMT is much less expensive.
 The new parts don’t take up any storage space, either.

 First I need to see what I am doing.
 There are many options available and often several devices are used on the bench for a project.
 My first choice is K9AC ‘s SolderScope ( QRP Quarterly April 2018, www.qsl.net/k9ac/solderScope ).
 I built mine using an old brass piano lamp base.
 The added lenses I attached using a couple of plastic 35mm film cans.
-For the last year I have depended on this gadget for all jobs on the bench, not just SMT.
+For the last few years I have depended on this gadget for all jobs on the bench, not just SMT.

-For a couple of years I have enjoyed using the “student-grade” dental loupes.
+For several years I have enjoyed using the “student-grade” dental loupes.
 They sell for around $30 (USD) and have excellent optics.
 Unlike the visor-mounted magnifiers, I don’t have to have my nose right in my work.
 Instead, I sit in a comfortable position about 20” away from the soldering tip.
 The magnified view is about 2”, quite adequate, and I can glance aside to pick up another tool or read a schematic without having to move or adjust the loupes.
 The view is stereoscopic so I have full depth perception and retain the natural view and feel of my work environment.
 Unlike the visor-mounted magnifiers, these loupes are light weight and comfortable.
 I can see why surgeons and dental technicians love them.
 The SolderScope expands on this capability (although in a more fixed mode) by using the additional optics to increase the magnification while keeping the same field of view.
 Working distance is reduced to about 10” but leaves ample working room.

 Although heavy, the newer visor-mounted magnifiers are fairly comfortable.
 They are often quite inexpensive (around $15) and have the options of easily changing magnification.
 I have some that I use occasionally and for the price they are good to have.
-The main disadvantage is the necessity of placing with your face quite near the work.
+The main disadvantage is the necessity of placing your face quite near the work.
 The head band is restrictive and you need to relocate the lenses in order to read schematics and such.
 Still, they often prove useful and I keep a pair available.
 The more options you have, the better.

 For more than 40 years I have used the large single magnifier lens with the surrounding lamp on a swing-arm.
 It works well for many things but lacks the magnification for truly small work.
 Also I keep several of the jeweler’s loupes that fit in my eye socket.
 These are fine for a quick look at something quite small and they leave both hands free.
 I take one back-packing for when I need to remove a sliver or do a fine repair in the field.
 They are plastic and can often be found for under $1.
 Good for reading the small print on a resistor or transistor but not enough working distance for soldering!